 As we’ve already discussed, the X1 Carbon is significantly lighter and thinner than the T480s, and it’s going to slip more easily into a backpack for carrying from place to place.
-That’s not to say that the T480s is thick and heavy — it’s technically a thin and light notebook as well, just not quite so much as the X1 Carbon.
+That’s not to say that the T480s is thick and heavy — it’s technically a thin and light notebook as well, just not quite so much so as the X1 Carbon.

 In terms of battery life, though, the T480s wins out.
-And it’s odd, because they both pack in 57 watt-hours of battery capacity in spite of their differing girths.
+And that’s odd, because they both pack in 57 watt-hours of battery capacity in spite of their differing girths.
 The X1 Carbon lasted longer in our most demanding web benchmark test, but it fell short against the T480s when browsing the web and playing video.

 While the T480s isn’t a class leader in its longevity away from a charger, it does manage to best the X1 Carbon, which may or may not last you a full day’s work on a single charge.
-That makes your decision a little easier — if you want the thinning and lightest, then the X1 Carbon is the victor.
+That makes your decision a little easier — if you want the thinner and lighter, then the X1 Carbon is the victor.
 But if battery life matters, then the T480s wins this category.

 The ThinkPad X1 Carbon’s svelte frame wins out